aashutoshrathi/awesome-bashrc/README.md

 Working with bash in daily life, it is very irritating writing the same command multiple times.
 To avoid that we write aliases/snippets for bashrc and make our life easier.

 This repository will have collection of such aliases.
+Read [Contribution Guidelines](CONTRIBUTING.md) before contributing.

 ## Contents